FunAndHelpfulDragon/python-Functions/docs/source/Modules/Convert.rst

     :param path: The path to convert.
 (If directory, will do all of the directory)
     :type path: str
     :param destination: (Optional), where to place the files.
 Defaults to "mp3" in the runtime directory.
+Note: If a file already exists in the destination, it will not be converted.
     :type destination: str
     :return: Message about the progress
     :rtype: str | None